piavW/BootcampNotes/notesJS.md

 greet('Ryan', cb) //Gives us Sup Ryan, since we told the funciton cb to add the val after the sup in console.log()
 ```

-However, we can ommit the creating of the callback function completely, if we instead use the arrow function and write the following:
+However, we can ommit the creating of the callback function completely, if we instead use the arrow function and write the following in **ES6!**

 ```js
 function greet(value, callback) {